The rescued passengers arrive in Melbourne and are accommodated in various locations around the city.

 The building was eventually demolished in the late 1860's and the Mint was erected on the site during 1871-72.

-RIGHT: Melbourne Sailors' Home: Spencer Street.
-Where the crew were taken.
+LEFT: Melbourne Sailors' Home: Spencer Street cnr Little Collins St. Where the crew were taken.

 The Melbourne Sailors' Home was built in 1864 and was located on the corner of Little Collins and Spencer Streets just opposite the railway station.
 It was built to house visiting seamen until notice of their next voyage.
 It opened in February 1865 but extensions were made soon afterwards when it became apparent the original building couldn't cope with the high number of arriving sailors.
 In 1902 a new site for the Sailors Home was found nearer to the wharfs.
 The Melbourne Metropolitan Board of Works bought the building for £10000.
 The building lasted until 1969 before being demolished to make way for the new MMBW head office.